puneethgottam/GenAI-LangChain/README.md

-# GenAI using Langchain and HuggingFace
+# GenAI using LangChain and HuggingFace
  Project related to Gen ai